slightech/MYNT-SDK-IOS/doc/readme_en.md

 > [STMyntDelegate](readme_en_2.md)

 ### - (void)connect;
-> Used to start connect.
+> Used to start Func (connect)

 ```
 mynt.connect()
 ```

 ### - (void)disconnect;
-> Used to cancel connect.
+> Used to cancel Func (connect)

 ```
 mynt.disconnect()
 ```

 ### - (void)toggleAlarm:(BOOL)alarm;
-> Uesd to set mynt alarm or not.
+> Uesd to set mynt ring or not.
 >
-> ⚠️: Mynt will alarm 40 Sec, You can click mynt to stop alarm.
+> ⚠️:When you press the mynt ring icon in App, Mynt will ring for 40 Sec.
+You can click the button on mynt to stop ringing.
+This is used for finding items(mynt).

 ```
 mynt.toggleAlarm(true)